tenstorrent/tt-metal/tech_reports/LLMs/llms.md

   - num_links: number of ethernet links to be used
   - topology: topology configuration ttnn.Ring or ttn.Linear

-*Figure: Example usage of Ring Reduce-Scatter on 2x4 MeshDevice*
+*Figure: Example usage of Ring Reduce-Scatter on 2x4 mesh_device*

 ```py
 # Execute Reduce-Scatter on the sharded tensor